ItalyPaleAle/amaretto-osx/README.md

 Amaretto is extremely lightweight.
 Unlike solutions that bundle Node.js or WebKit, Amaretto uses a normal Web View and frameworks shipped with OSX.<br/>
 The purpose is to allow creating HTML5 apps that can interact with native code and use C/Obj-C libraries to perform any kind of actions.

-Amaretto should work with OSX 10.7 Lion and higher.
+Amaretto should work with OSX 10.7 Lion and higher.<br/>
+The boilerplate uses XCode 5 and the OSX 10.9 Mavericks SDK.

 ## Starting up